 History

-At the beginning of the second quarter of the fourteenth century, the existing monastery church must have seemed too small for the needs of the Dominicans.
-Around 1330, the expansion of the chancel began, the work on which was completed with the installation of the truss over the nave, built of wood cut at the turn of 1335 and 1336.
-However, already in the third quarter of the fourteenth century, after making new passages from the monastery to the church, the Dominicans decided to expand the nave, initially in the form of an asymmetrical two-aisle hall with six bays, completed around 1400 as an asymmetrical three-aisle structure.
-In the fifteenth century, the intensive construction works of the Dominican convent ceased due to the Polish-Teutonic wars, the change in the economic situation of the town and the slow decline of its importance in relation to other great Prussian cities.
+At the beginning of the second quarter of the 14th century, the original monastery church was no longer sufficient for the needs of the Dominicans.
+The work carried out at that time on the Franciscan church and parish church in Chełmno may have also had an impact on the expansion plans.
+The rebuilding of the chancel began around 1330, while work on the church was completed with the installation of the truss above the nave, built of wood cut down at the turn of 1335 and 1336.
+In the third quarter of the 14th century, after making new portals from the friary to the church, the Dominicans decided to expand the nave again, initially in the form of an asymmetrical two-aisle hall with six bays, completed around 1400 as an asymmetrical nave with two aisles.
+A cloistered cloister must have been built before 1406-1416, because documents at that time record a call to a fight “in ambitu”.
+In the fifteenth century, the intensive construction works of the Dominican friary ceased due to the Polish-Teutonic wars, the change in the economic situation of the town and the slow decline of its importance in relation to other great Prussian cities.

 During the Middle Ages, the Dominican priors from Chełmno were engaged by the papacy in various diplomatic missions.
 In 1335 and 1344 they took part in meetings in Elbląg, and in 1370 and 1450 the chapter of the Polish province was held in the Chełmno monastery.
 At the beginning of the Polish-Teutonic Thirteen Years’ War, the Dominicans from Chełmno spoke out against the Teutonic Knights, encouraged to fight against the mercenary troops of Bernard Zinnenberg.
 For this reason, after the first defeats, 18 monks had to flee for fear of revenge, and after the war the brothers were in a disadvantageous situation, because Zinnenberg held power over the town until his death in 1470 (the town came under Polish rule only in 1479).